-Everything you need to know about the next Mass Effect
+The next Mass Effect: Trailer, story details and everything you need to know

 Next Mass Effect platforms

 Those rough conclusions we can draw about the game's release window being far off can lead us to some fairly obvious guesses about platforms, too.
-By 2022 or later you'd expect this sort of AAA game to be geared squarely at the PlayStation 5 and Xbox Series X/S, taking advantage of next-gen power and speed.
+By the time it comes out it's most likely this sort of AAA game will be geared squarely and exclusively at the PlayStation 5 and Xbox Series X/S, taking advantage of next-gen power and speed.

 The games have also always historically come out at the same time on PC, too, so we see no reason why that would stop.
 Nintendo's joyous Switch is a console marvel, but we'd be enormously surprised if it could hold a candle to the sort of power the game will need in a couple of years' time, so without hardware updates, it won't be on Switch, sadly.